compunautics/compunaut_rundeck_jobs/docs/operations/netboot.rst

 How to Pre-commission the Default Printer Image
 -----------------------------------------------

+To execute these steps, you will need access to Guacamole (for piserver), the Salt Master node, and Rundeck Node_Ops.
+Please makes sure that you have access to each of these systems before proceeding.
+If you do not have access, then escalate to your system administrator to obtain access or to have them perform this procedure.

 #.
 Access Guacamole, and then load Piserver via the desktop icon.
 Ensure that compunaut-raspi is installed by selecting the
    'Software' tab.
 If it is not installed, then click on the "Add" button at the top of the menu, opt to "Install operating system from local file (.tar.xz), and then navigate to Desktop and select the image.